ClickCease Build Safe Nests for Endangered Birds - Arborist Now

 Why Cavity Nesting Birds Matter

 Cavity nests keep these birds safe from predators and bad weather as they breed.
-But as towns and cities grow, there are fewer natural areas and less cavity nest spots.
+But as towns and cities grow, there are fewer natural areas and fewer cavity nesting spots.
 This makes it hard for the birds to safely have babies.

 Some birdhouses even have webcams now.
 This lets you watch the birds up close as they lay eggs and raise chicks.
 It's fun and helps you learn about the birds.

 Tip: Be careful where you put bird feeders.
 Putting them on tree trunks can attract pests like squirrels and rats.
-Use smooth metal poles to keep squirrels away and feed the right animals.
+If these pests are an issue, use smooth metal poles to keep them away and feed the right animals.

 Picking the Perfect Birdhouse